 And he sat there and said such wonderful things - how smart you were and "hey look at this" and you could almost guess what his family makeup was.
 He had a brother for sure, but no sisters.
 You could tell by his confidence and his smile that it was internally happy.
 Just everything about him was happiness and deep caring.
 And you deeply cared back.

-You could get lost in his ways – how he worried about you and cared for you and wanted to be there for yo
+You could get lost in his ways how he worried about you and cared for you and wanted to be there for you in your dire moments.

 Introducing Evan - An InterviewEvan and his thoughts.

 Even reading it back and editing......I laugh.

 "It was the hard nights and liquor, the women and the sex that had taken over his nights now"

 "His certificate was there, proving beyond a doubt he knew what he was talking about"

 "And he knew from within his tormented soul.
 This is why he went to college and did what he did.
 This was it and he darn well better not fuck it up"